Matt Gonzalez, found paper collage, “Starred with Premonitions”, 11 x 14 inches, 2015.

 Fecal Face Dot Gallery, Winter Group Show, San Francisco (group show)

-The Bold Italic, Bold Rush Los Angeles!, Los Angeles (group show)
+The Bold Italic, Bold Rush Los Angeles!, Los Angeles (group show, curated by Dan Johnson Lake)

 International Museum of Collage, Assemblage and Construction, Collage/Assemblage Centennial 1912-2012, Pagosa Springs, Colorado (group show)